bedapub/metadata-registration-api/docs/source/installation.rst

 Run as podman container
 -----------------------------

-After, you we have met the requestsite, clone the git repository into our preferred directory.
+After, we have met the prerequisites, clone the git repository into our preferred directory.
 Change into the root directory of the project and copy the ssh private key (i. e. id_rsa) and the `.credentials.yaml`.
 Finally execute the following command: